gmtsar/Earthscope-GMTSAR-Shortcourse/README.md

-# 2022-unavco-course-GMTSAR
+# 2023-GAGE-Short-Course-GMTSAR
-This is a short course repository for the 2020 UNAVCO GMTSAR short course
+This is a short course repository for the 2023 GAGE GMTSAR short course

 ### Instructors:
 [Katherine Guns](https://igpp.ucsd.edu/person/kguns),